breethomas/Up-Git-Creek/README.md

 # Falling In Love with Git in Six Acts
 This is a little git love reference, which we expect to grow over time.
 It's not all encompassing.
 Some things, you must explore on your own.
-This love story assumes you've already been introduced to git and have a github account.
+This love story assumes you've been introduced to git and have a github account.

 *(This love story inspired by [Nike's 1993 Vanity Fair Ad](http://www.rogerhorberry.com/falling-in-love-in-six-acts-courtesy-of-nike/))*